How To Use PayPal In Stores & Other PayPal Questions Answered

 Table of Contents

-How Do You Pay With PayPal In A Physical Store?
+How To Pay With PayPal In-Store

 It’s also important to know that PayPal has discontinued two in-store payment options it previously offered: payment codes and the mobile phone + pin method.
 (Support ended for both on March 31, 2018.)

 Let’s start by looking at the card options PayPal offers.
 Then we’ll talk about NFC payments with PayPal.